Meniscal Transplant Surgery

 The majority of patients are:

-• Young, active individuals with a history of hip pain during or after activity and of gradual onset that has not responded to anti-inflammatory medication and/or physiotherapy.
+• Young, active individuals with a history of specific knee pain during or after activity and of gradual onset that has not responded to anti-inflammatory medication and/or physiotherapy.

 Will I need any tests/scans?

-Mr Patel routinely requests plain X-rays, MR arthrogram and CT scans before this type of surgery.
+Mr Patel routinely requests plain X-rays and MRI scans before this type of surgery.
 Please see the Surgery FAQs to see if you will need any other tests e.g. blood tests before your surgery.

 How is it done?